DSamuelHodge/superweights-llm/README.md

-# SuperWeights Analysis

-A toolkit for analyzing and manipulating transformer model weights, with support for any Hugging Face transformer model.
+# SuperWeights: Analyzing Critical Weights in Large Language Models

+A Python toolkit for identifying and analyzing superweights in transformer models.
+Superweights are individual weights that have outsized importance in model behavior, particularly in the down-projection matrices of transformer blocks.

+## Supported Models

+The library has been tested with several prominent language models:
+- Mistral-7B-v0.1
+- LLaMA (7B, 13B, 30B)
+- Meta-Llama-3-8B
+- OLMo (1B, 7B)
+- Phi-3-mini-4k
+- And other Hugging Face transformer models

 ## Features

-- Identify and analyze superweights in transformer models
+- **Superweight Detection**: Identify critical weights in transformer models using various criteria
+- **Weight Analysis**:
+  - Analyze weight distributions and patterns
+  - Quantify weight importance through ablation studies
+  - Track activation patterns and their relationship to superweights
+- **Quantization Tools**:
+  - Block-wise quantization with multiple methods
+  - Outlier-aware quantization
-- Support for any Hugging Face transformer model
+  - Support for various bit widths (2-8 bits)
-- Weight quantization and analysis tools
-- Activation analysis and visualization
-- Model performance evaluation tools
+- **Visualization**: Comprehensive tools for visualizing weight distributions and impacts
+- **Model Manipulation**: Tools for experimenting with weight modifications and measuring their effects

 ## Installation